Luke Masamvu Biography, Career, Covid-19 Death- Pindula

 |+

-'''Luke Masamvu''' is a Zimbabwean politician who was once a member of parliament for [[Mutasa North]] constituency.
+'''Luke Phibion Masamvu''' a Zimbabwean politician who was once a member of parliament for [[Mutasa North]] constituency.
+He died in January 2021 from [[Covid-19]].
+His death was confirmed by [[Tino Machakaire]].

 ==Background==